aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 ### Required resources

 You must have an existing [API Gateway Proxy integration](https://docs.aws.amazon.com/apigateway/latest/developerguide/set-up-lambda-proxy-integrations.html){target="_blank"} or [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html){target="_blank"} configured to invoke your Lambda function.
-There is no additional permissions or dependencies required to use this utility.

 This is the sample infrastructure for API Gateway we are using for the examples in this documentation.

+???+ info "There is no additional permissions or dependencies required to use this utility."

 ```yaml title="AWS Serverless Application Model (SAM) example"
 AWSTemplateFormatVersion: '2010-09-09'